TideyTeam/Project/README.md

 How often have you gone to do laundry only to find all the machines taken?
 Or worse, finding your clean clothes tossed aside?
 These annoying moments are exactly what Calvin Klean is here to fix.
 Our app is designed for Calvin University students who use shared laundry rooms and need an easier way to manage their laundry.

-Unlike basic timer apps where you track your laundry manually, Calvin Klean does more.
-It tracks machine availability and monitors the remaining cycle time of machines in use.
-With real-time notifications, you’ll know the moment your laundry or dryer is done.
-No more wasted trips or worrying about your clothes being mishandled.
-Calvin Klean makes laundry easier and stress-free for all Calvin students.
+Unlike basic timer apps that rely on manual tracking, Calvin Klean goes further.
+The app tracks machine availability and provides real-time notifications so you’ll know as soon as a washer or dryer becomes free, or your laundry is done.
+With Calvin Klean, you can avoid unnecessary trips and have peace of mind, knowing your clothes won’t be left unattended.

 # Team Members (not ranked in importance)
+- Tyler Bylsma
+- Minji Hur
-- Ivan Widjanarko
+- Shemaiah Kamran
 - Joshua Park
-- Minji Hur
 - Omar Valdez
-- Shemaiah Kamran
-- Tyler Bylsma
+- Ivan Widjanarko